nmichlo/disent/README.md

   + SmallNORB
   + Shapes3D

-- **Ground Truth Non-Overlapping (Synthetic)**:
+- **Ground Truth Synthetic**:
+  + 🧵 XYSquares: (**non-overlapping**) *3 squares (R, G, B) that move across a non-overlapping grid.
+Obervations have no channel-wise loss overlap.*
+  + 🧵 XYObject: *A simplistic version of dSprites with a single square.*
   + 🧵 XYBlocks: *3 blocks of decreasing size that move across a grid.
 Blocks can be one of three colors R, G, B. if a smaller block overlaps a larger one and is the same color, the block is xor'd to black.*
-  + 🧵 XYSquares: *3 squares (R, G, B) that move across a non-overlapping grid.
-Obervations have no channel-wise loss overlap.*
-  + 🧵 XYObject: *A simplistic version of dSprites with a single square.*

   ##### Input Transforms + Input/Target Augmentations